long-1602/IBM-Data-Analyst-Capstone-Project/README.md

 Week 4: Data Visualization and SQL

-Week 5: Creating a Dashboard
+Week 5: Creating a Dashboard in IBM Cognos

 Week 6: